Migrations

 using entity manager

 - According to documentation, the entity manager should not be used in migrations.
-Instead, the migration should use the
+Instead, the migration must use the

 mongoClient